KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.6.0.0 - August 9, 2016

+- Added support for the new OneDrive Consumer API registration process.
+Follow the steps below to register your own application.

+1.5.3.0 - July 10, 2016

+- Added extra error handling in case retreiving an access token fails.
+It will now throw a TokenRetrievalFailedException with detailed information why it failed instead of just returning NULL to aid in troubleshooting.

 1.5.2.0 - June 4, 2016

 - Fixed an issue where OneDrive could respond with a HTTP 500 error and the retry functionality would fail